3 Days in Lisbon, Portugal- Best Things to Do

 So, there are always two sides of a medal and if you are not a fan of too much physical exercise then you have another good excuse to use the iconic trams.

 The public transport in Lisbon is pretty good and we never had issues getting around.
-There are also a hop-on and hop-off buses operating in Lisbon, which get you to all important places in Lisbon.
+There are also hop-on and hop-off buses operating in Lisbon, which get you to all the important places in Lisbon.

 Things to Do in Lisbon